nicksinclair/nicksinclair.github.io/src/pages/projects/pulse-atrium/index.md

 On this team, my primary contributions included **conducting interviews** with stakeholders, **developing user experience flows** for spatial interactions, **designing graphic collateral** for digital and physical presentations, **creating detailed and realistic still renderings** of elements of the atrium space, and **rendering complex yet clear animations** of the various interaction scenarios.

+The team members I collaborated with on this project were [Lucy Kates](https://lucykatesdesign.com/), [Jane Ilyasova](https://www.linkedin.com/in/jane-ilyasova-007a19159/), and [Monica Rizk](https://issuu.com/mrizk/docs/rizkmonica_portfolio).

 :::

 ::: section full-image